 So here are two actionable steps you can implement right away:

-- For the next few weeks or so, do not make any attempt to contact your ex, or even enquire about them through friends or family.
+- For the next few weeks or so, do not make any attempt to contact your ex, or even inquire about them through friends or family.
 Stay clear; no more text messages, no calling, and certainly do not go hang out at the same places you “just happen” to know your ex does.
-Some believe (and me) hanging close at this time is a bad idea.
-You want to create a void between your ex and you.
-Don’t even ask their friends or family how they’re doing.. just don't.
+Some believe (including me) that hanging close at this time can be a bad idea.
+Stay quiet for a while.
+Don’t even ask their friends or family how they’re doing.

-With step #2, it is incredibly important that you make the most of this time apart.
-If you do not, you greatly reduce your value in your ex’s eye later..
+With step #2, you must make the most of the time apart.
+If you do not, you reduce your value in your ex’s eye later on.

-If these steps seem overly harsh to you, and I can understand why, feel free to make your own adjustments.
-But stopping any “I want you back” moves would greatly help your cause.
+If these steps seem harsh to you, and I can understand why, feel free to make your own adjustments.
+But stopping any “I want you back” moves will help your cause.

 Let me explain:

-The above is purposely designed to remove or reduce any trace of you appearing (or being) the weak and needy one in the relationship.
-You might not have noticed, but when your ex broke up with you, you didn’t just lose them.
-You very likely lost much of your control as well, or the feeling of control, or of being “an equal” with your partner.
-This is normal and certainly nothing for you to feel bad about.
-Once you exercise the 2 steps above (especially #2,) you will gain back some of the power you lost in the breakup.
+The above is designed to remove or reduce any trace of you appearing (or being) the weak and needy one in the relationship.
+You might not have noticed, but when your ex broke up with you, you didn’t only lose them.
+You lost much of your control as well, or the feeling of control or of being “an equal” with your partner.
+Which is normal and nothing for you to feel sorry about.
+Once you exercise the two steps above (especially #2,) you will gain back some of the power you lost to your ex in the breakup.

-I must stress that you need to spend time on yourself.
-Because you have to get your head straight.
-Otherwise it will be for nothing.
+I must stress you need to spend time on yourself.
+Because you have to get your self back before anyone can want you back.
+Otherwise, it will be for nothing.

-If you can’t reach a state of “I’m OK no mater what happens" then you’re going to have a difficult time persuading your ex that you both are “meant to be.”
+If you can’t reach a state of “I’m OK no matter what happens,” then you’re going to have a difficult time persuading your ex you both are “meant to be.”

 Human nature is a fascinating thing.
-Sometimes, doing nothing more than giving someone space can compel them to want to fill that space again..
+Doing nothing more than giving someone space can compel them to want to fill that space…

-When someone who was recently close to us, moves out of our space, we almost always begin to wonder what they’re up to, and who with.
-Or we simply miss the feeling of being wanted.
+When someone who was close to us, moves out of our space, we always wonder what they’re up to, and who with.
+Or we miss the feeling of being wanted.